On this article page, we discuss buying a property to house your university-bound children as an investment strategy.

 Considerations:

-• Profit on the sale of the property is normally considered a capital gain, with 50% taxable at the client's marginal tax rate.
+- Profit on the sale of the property is normally considered a capital gain, with only a portion of that gain taxable at the client's marginal tax rate.
 Losses can be used to reduce current tax liabilities or carried forward into future tax tears.
 Claiming CCA as an expense is usually not advisable with investment properties as it must be repaid (recaptured) on sale profits.

 Purchase Example